 – SDP media capabilities negotiation (MediaCapNeg) defined in [IETF RFC 6871]

-NOTE – The support of miscellaneous capabilities negotiation in the Session Description document – [b-IETF RFC 7006] and Extension for PSTN bearers [b-IETF SDPCS] is for further study.
+NOTE – The support of miscellaneous capabilities negotiation in the Session Description document – [b-IETF RFC 7006] and Extension for PSTN bearers [b-IETF RFC 7195] is for further study.

 This Recommendation describes the relationship between the ITU-T H.248 group concept and the revised SDP offer/answer model concepts of actual and potential configurations.
 It provides guidelines for the inter-working between SDPCapNeg and normal ITU-T H.248.1 procedures.
 Rather than focussing on the SDPCapNeg procedures in the context of session handling, this Recommendation concentrates on mapping the between ITU-T H.248.1 and the SDP Capability negotiation framework SDP syntax.
 For interactions between the functions of SDPCapNeg and different SDP attributes, see [IETF RFC 5939] and associated IETF documents.